Soviet–Japanese War: Summary

 Though the battle extended beyond the traditional lands of the Manchu people, the coordinated and integrated invasions of Japan's northern territories has also been called the Battle of Manchuria.
-Since 1983, the operation has sometimes been called Operation August Storm, after American Army historian Lieutenant-colonel David Glantz used this title for a paper on the subject.
+Since 1983, the operation has sometimes been called Operation August Storm, after United States Army historian Lieutenant Colonel David Glantz used this title for a paper on the subject.
 It has also been referred to by its Soviet name, the Manchurian Strategic Offensive Operation, but this name refers more to the Soviet invasion of Manchuria than to the whole war.

 This offensive should not be confused with the Soviet–Japanese border conflicts (particularly the Battle of Khalkhin Gol of May–September 1939), that ended in Japan's defeat in 1939, and led to the Soviet–Japanese Neutrality Pact.